-North Korea’s passport is classified into three; diplomat’s passport, official passport and ordinary passport.
+North Korea’s passport is classified into three; diplomat’s passport, official passport, and ordinary passport.
 Diplomat’s passports are issued to high officials of the Foreign Ministry, the central party and other subordinate offices of the KWP.
 For the rest of bureaucrats, only vice ministers or higher can receive diplomat’s passport.
 Trade and other economic bureaucrats traveling abroad receive official passports.
 Ordinary passports are single passports used by laborers and technicians who visit foreign countries.
-Ordinary passports are withdrawn by Foreign Ministry after being used.
-The other two types of passports are expired in five years, and must be returned after each travel.
-Returned passports are kept in the Foreign Ministry passport office and given back to the person if he/she visits foreign country, again.
+Ordinary passports are withdrawn by the Foreign Ministry after being used.
+The other two types of passports are expired in five years and must be returned after each travel.
+Returned passports are kept in the Foreign Ministry passport office and given back to the person if he/she visits a foreign country, again.

 Passports are printed in the Social Safety Agency mint, which is suspected for printing fake dollar bills, in Pyongsung, South Pyongan Province.
-Those who travel overseas must provide ‘temporary certificate of ration suspension’ before receiving passport.
+Those who travel overseas must provide ‘temporary certificate of ration suspension’ before receiving a passport.
 The certificate is gained from the related ration office and should be turned in to the office after travel to resume ration.
 So double ration can be prevented, and also all of the passports are withdrawn.

-Less than thirty thousands North Koreans are blessed to receive passports in one year.
+Less than thirty thousand North Koreans are blessed to receive passports in one year.
 Therefore, every year, only a small fraction of North Korea population enjoys a certain level of freedom for a few days.